NCAA Division I men's basketball tournament bids by school: Active schools with no bids

 The schools shown in the tables below have never made it to the NCAA tournament.
-Several schools are not yet eligible for the NCAA tournament since NCAA rules state programs transitioning from NCAA Division II must wait 4 years after joining Division I before they are eligible for championship tournaments.
-St. Thomas (MN), which is making an unprecedented transition from NCAA Division III to D-I, has received NCAA approval for a 5-year transition process.
+Several schools are not yet eligible for the NCAA tournament since NCAA rules state programs transitioning from NCAA Division II must wait three years after joining Division I (reduced from four in 2025) before they are eligible for championship tournaments.
+St. Thomas, making an unprecedented transition directly from Division III to Division I, will complete its four-year transition (reduced from five) in July 2025.